jiebins/tools/README.md

 some useful tools for my development.
 # xlsx-to-json

-To transform the xlsx file to json file, I develop a tool which use "node-xlsx".
+To transform the xlsx file to json file, the tool which use "node-xlsx" is developed.

 ### Usage